JakeSidSmith/the-speed-of-write/README.md

 - Code > Preferences > Configure User Snippets
 - Code > Preferences > Keyboard Shortcuts
 - Key chords (combine 2 keyboard shortcuts)

+You can finds some of the snippets I personally use (some are pretty outdated now) [here](vscode/snippets/).

+There's also some examples of the key chords I use in [here](vscode/keybindings.json).

+Note: commands beginning with `-` means it is unbinding that shortcut.

 ## Other tools